zeruhur/plerion/009_combat.md

   _Aniet has accidentally stumbled onto the stomping grounds of a massive Black Destroyer.
 In order to make a move before the Destroyer, she makes a DEX save.
 She fails, and the Destroyer gets to attack first._

 ## Attacking & Damage
 The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
 Unarmed attacks always do 1d4 damage.
+If multiple dice are listed in the weapon's damage dice, take the highest result.

 > **Example**
    _The Black Destroyer roars, drawing its claws  and approaching Aniet, who has 5 HP.
 Claws do 1d6 damage and the referee rolls a 4.
 They subtract 1 to account for Aniet's light armor, leaving Aniet with 2 HP remaining_.